 The Schengen Area is a group of 26 EU and Non-Eu countries that agreed to free movement across internal borders without the need for passport checks.
 The 90/180 rule relates to entry and exit from the entire Schengen Area apart from Bulgaria, Croatia, Cyprus, Romania, and Ireland.

-If you are looking for work on a Superyacht after Brexit then you are most likely to travel to a country within the Schengen Area, therefore the 90/180 rule will apply.
+If you travelling to the EU after 1st Jan 2020, the 90/180 rule will apply.
 When you arrive at the airport, immigration officials may ask for: